dtk/dtk-docs-v1/glossary.md

 permalink: glossary/index
 ---

-# DTK Glossary
+# Dtk Glossary

-**DTK Server** - Ruby based application which is running on an instance that handles requests from DTK Client.
-It manages users, installed components, does initial setup and deployment of service instances and performs node orchestration.
+**Dtk Server** - The brains behind the operation, its an Application that powers workflow/orchestration tasks, and allows users to coordinate and work together across diciplines

-**DTK Client** - Ruby based CLI interface for communication with the DTK Server.
-Its main purpose is to expose DTK server functionalities for operations on modules and setup/deployment of module assemblies.
+**Dtk Client** - Our CLI tool and programmatic interface for Dtk development and interacting with your Dtk managed Services.

-**DTK Repo Manager** - Git based repository for publishing and installing modules and dependency modules.
-Users can install, publish, push and pull changes on modules.
-However, repoman also has fine grained access control which means not every module will be visible to every user.
+**Dtk Network** - Site for the Dtk community and public Service Catalog to publish and share modules with other developers.

-**DTK Arbiter** - Ruby process which runs on every node that is provisioned and enables communication with DTK server using STOMP protocol.
-It is used to run actions that are initiated from DTK Server.
+**Dtk Agent** - Process which runs on every Dtk managed node that enables communication with Dtk Server and carries out any Application or IT task the Dtk Server directs it to.

-**Target** - You can think of a target as initial VPC (Virtual Private Cloud) infrastructure that needs to be set on AWS so user would be able to use DTK to provision new instances on AWS.
+**Target** - You can think of a Target as managed context that all Services and Applications are deployed into.
+An example would be an AWS Virtual Private Cloud (VPC), or a VSphere managed cluster.

-**Module** - Collection of logically similar assemblies (For example: module that contains Hadoop related assemblies).
-It also contains list of dependency modules whose components are used in those assemblies.
+**Components** - Building are your reusable building blocks for building up complex Services and Applications.
+They are used to install and/or configure applications, packages, monitoring, etc.  Examples of Componets would be Mysql, Nginx, Hadoop, your custom application, AWS VPC, etc.

-**Assembly** - Logical topology which defines nodes that will be created, components that will be provisioned on those nodes and provision ordering.
+**Action** - Actions are the methods/functions available against an instance of a deployed Component.
+Actions could be things like create/install, delete, upgrade, discover, etc.

-**Service instance** - Staged assembly which is ready to be provisioned.
-(You can think of service instance like instantiated object, while assembly is a class)
+**Assembly** - If Components are building blocks, Assemblies are topology definitions and sets of Components that are linked together to form comprehensive Services.
+An example would be "three node application with a database, running in a VPC"

-**Dependency modules** - Logical collection of components.
-Each dependency module contains dtk.model.yaml which represents blueprint/interface towards components that belong to this dependency module and represents logical relationships between them.
+**Workflow** - A Worfklow defines a plan of execution tasks and Actions to be carried out against one or more Dtk managed Service Instances.
+These tasks can be run against Components that are managed on physical/virtual nodes, or remotely againt external REST services (such as AWS resources).
+By default the Dtk will auto-generate the default Workflows for you based on the Design/Toplogy of your Assembly.
+You also have the ability to edit and create your how custom Workflows.

-**Components** - Building blocks for assemblies.
-They are used to install and/or configure software packages, services, tests and required libraries.
-Main engine behind components can be puppet manifest, ruby script or any type of linux CLI command.
+**Node** - Nodes contain components and can represent a physical, virtual, or container server

-**Node** - Part of assembly and it contains one or more components.
-When converged, node is actually an AWS instance.
-There is also a special case of node called **assembly wide node** which runs on DTK Arbiter docker container on same instance where DTK Server docker container is started.
+**Module** - Modules handle the depedency management and packaging aspects of a Dtk solution.
+They consist of reusable, logically grouped Components, Assemblies, and Targets.
+An example of a module would be "aws_networking" which would contain Components for VPC, Subnet, Internet Gateway, etc.

-**Workflow** - Enables server instance orchestration.
-It defines set of components and actions that are going to be executed during converge process.
-It is especialy important in multi-node environments where orchestration and execution order has more importance. (for example: execute component A on node A, execute component B on node B, execute component C on node A.. etc)
+**Service/Service Instance** - An Application or Service that has been staged and deployed to a Target.
+You can think of a Service Instance like an instantiated object, while an Assembly is a class definition